BettercareHealth/bettercare/mmh/mmh-6-resources.md

 #### CTI education group

-*	Offers a university degree in psychology and counselling (BPysch).
+*	Offers a university degree in psychology and counselling (BPsych).
 The main campus is in Midrand, but they have links to remote sites of delivery around the country.
 *	www.cti.co.za
 *	011 467 8422